shrikantcombio/PRDBv3_dataset/README.md

    **For example**, the directory '1ASY' corresponds to a protein-RNA complex Aspartyl-tRNA synthetase/ tRNA (ASP).
 Each of the directories contains the files described below (1ASY is taken as an example).
 The files containing the atomic coordinates are in '.pdb' format.

 2. **1ASY.pdb**: This file contains the atomic coordinates of the protein-RNA complex.
-The 4-letter PDB code represents it and contains only those chains that have been used in Table 1 and Table S1.
+The 4-letter PDB code contains only those chains that have been used in Table 1 and Table S1.

-3. **1EOV.pdb**: This file contains the atomic coordinates of the unbound protein structure corresponding to the bound complex 1asy.pdb.
+3. **1EOV.pdb**: This file contains the atomic coordinates of the unbound protein structure corresponding to the bound complex 1ASY.pdb.

-4. **2TRA.pdb**: This file contains the atomic coordinates of the unbound RNA structure corresponding to the bound complex 1asy.pdb.
+4. **2TRA.pdb**: This file contains the atomic coordinates of the unbound RNA structure corresponding to the bound complex 1ASY.pdb.

 5. **1ASY_1EOV.pdb**: The coordinates of the superposed bound and unbound protein structures are given in this file.
-The file has been named the bound structure, followed by the unbound structure.
+The file has been named on the bound structure followed by the unbound structure.

 6. **1ASY_2TRA.pdb**: Same as above for the superposed bound and unbound RNA structures.
-Model 1 represents the bound structure, and model 2 is the transformed unbound RNA structure.
+In this file, model 1 represents the bound structure and model 2 represents the transformed unbound RNA structure.

 7. **1ASY_mod.pdb**: The modified version of the protein-RNA complex.
-Only the residues and nucleotides available in the unbound structure are retained in this file.
-The residues and nucleotides have been renumbered starting from the same numbers that followed in the modified unbound PDBs.
+Upon superposition of bound and unbound strutures, only the equivalent residues and nucleotides are retained in this file.
+The residues and the nucleotides have been renumbered starting from the same numbers that followed in the modified unbound PDBs.

 8. **1EOV_mod.pdb**: The modified version of the unbound protein file.
-Only the residues available in the bound structure are retained in this file.
-The residues have been renumbered starting from the same as the modified bound PDBs.
+Upon superposition of bound and unbound strutures, only the equivalent residues are retained in this file.
+Residues have been renumbered starting from the same as the modified bound PDBs.

 9. **2TRA_mod.pdb**: The modified version of the unbound RNA file.
-Only the nucleotides available in the bound structure are retained in this file.
-The nucleotides have been renumbered starting from one, the same as the modified bound PDBs.
+Upon superposition of bound and unbound strutures, only the equivalent nucleotides are retained in this file.
+Nucleotides have been renumbered starting from the same as the modified bound PDBs.

 ## File Information
 - **Filename:** PRDBv3_info.json
 - **Format:** JSON
-- **Data Entries:** Multiple records, each containing details on a protein-RNA complex and their unbound structures
+- **Data Entries:** Multiple records, each containing details on a protein-RNA complex and their unbound structures.

 ## Data Fields
 Each record in the dataset consists of the following key-value pairs: